deeptijobi/cv5561-f25-team-vikings/README.md

     - Stop the simulation when finished.
     - Run MP4Gen.py (Will compile frames into an MP4 video)

-Dataset folder: Contains generated dataset information.
+Dataset folder: Contains information about the generated dataset.